E11 and the non-linear dual graviton

 From this equation it is clear that the $E_{11}$ variation of the three form-six form relation leads to the same four form equation and the gravity-dual gravity relation of equation (3.5) and no other constraints.
 The derivation given here corrects a mistake in reference [7] in which the equation (4.5) is incorrect as one of the terms was substituted by the wrong expression when writing up the paper.

 {\bf 4 Derivation of Einstein equation from the gravity-dual gravity relation }

-In this section we will project the gravity-dual gravity relation of equation (3.5), which is first order in derivatives, to find two equations that are second order in derivatives, one of which contains only the graviton field and the other of which contains only the dual graviton.
+In this section we will project the gravity-dual gravity relation of equation (3.5), which is first order in derivatives, to find an equation that is second order in derivatives and contains only the graviton field.
 We must also do this in such a way that the resulting equation holds exactly and so the projection must also eliminate the modular transformations which the gravity-dual gravity relation possess.
 We begin by considering the expression

 where $E_{\tau ,}{}^{\mu\nu}$ is the gravity-dual gravity relation of equation (3.5).
 This expression would vanish if we forgot that $E_{\tau ,}{}^{\mu\nu}$ only hold modulo certain transformations.
 The parts of equation (4.1) that depend on $\omega_\tau^{ab}$ are given by